andraugust/andraugust.github.io/stat_thermo.md

 __The Solid.__ A simple model of a solid is the Einstein solid.
 Its "particles" are spring-like oscillators that connect atoms into a cubic lattice.
 Oscillators are defined as identical, so they have the same frequency parameter $$\omega$$, and they're treated quantum mechanically so their energy is in units of $$\hbar \omega$$.

 The total energy of the oscillators (relative to the ground state) is just the total number of energy units in the system: $$U$$.
-Note that unlike the paramagnet, the solid's $$U$$ and $$N$$ are independent—a particle can be added without necessarily changing the energy (relative to the ground state).
+Note that unlike the paramagnet, the solid's $$U$$ and $$N$$ are independent—a particle can be added without necessarily changing the system's energy (relative to the ground state).